 Impact on endangered species

-Occasionally the NWDA have tried to suggest that the submergence will bring benefit to the tigers and other animals of the reserve, but this is somewhat disingenuous.
+Occasionally the NWDA has tried to suggest that the submergence will bring benefit to the tigers and other animals of the reserve, but this is somewhat disingenuous.
 They cite the provision of water by the reservoir.
 However, the park already has the perennial river.
-They say the draw down areas will attract and enhance the feature Joanna Van Gruisen population of herbivores, thereby increasing prey base.
-However a nearly 10 year study on the ecology of Panna’s tigers by Dr. RS Chundawat shows that Panna already enjoys herbivore density and high prey biomass comparable with India’s best tiger reserves.
+They say the draw-down areas will attract and enhance the feature Joanna Van Gruisen population of herbivores, thereby increasing prey base.
+However, a nearly 10-year study on the ecology of Panna’s tigers by Dr. RS Chundawat shows that Panna already enjoys herbivore density and high prey biomass comparable with India’s best tiger reserves.
 The limiting factor for the tiger population in Panna is not food but space and connectivity.
-The submergence area would severely and catastrophically impact on both these.
-Apart from the 90 km2 going under water, the reservoir would completely bifurcate the park and block tiger access corridors to forests in the west.
-A tiger reserve already suffering from space mis-match, would be reduced by 162 km2, or more than 28%, according to the Field Director’s calculations – a death knell!
+The submergence area would severely and catastrophically impact both these.
+Apart from the 90 km2 going underwater, the reservoir would completely bifurcate the park and block tiger access corridors to forests in the west.
+A tiger reserve already suffering from space mismatch, would be reduced by 162 km2, or more than 28%, according to the Field Director’s calculations – a death knell!

 Not really a solution for drought

 The key for Bundelkhand’s drought issues lies not in mega projects that will take 7-10 years to complete and bring debatable benefits even then.
 The way forward is to look to decentralised water management practises that can bring benefit within a year or two.
-Case studies in the area have established that local solutions are more effective in mitigating negative impacts of drought and in enhancing farmers’ yields on a sustainable basis without altering the river’s natural process.
-Per acre this also costs a tiny fraction of a mega project.
+Case studies in the area have established that local solutions are more effective in mitigating the negative impacts of drought and in enhancing farmers’ yields on a sustainable basis without altering the river’s natural process.
+Per acre, this also costs a tiny fraction of a megaproject.

-Bundelkhand’s agriculture and wildlife, Raisen and Vidisha’s farmers, all the inhabitants of these areas can benefit if the management of water resources is approached with vision, if 21st century knowledge and awareness is fused with traditional local skills and understanding.
+Bundelkhand’s agriculture and wildlife, Raisen and Vidisha’s farmers, all the inhabitants of these areas can benefit if the management of water resources is approached with vision if 21st-century knowledge and awareness are fused with traditional local skills and understanding.

 Central Inland Fisheries Research Institute (CIFR). nd.
 Final Report on Study of Aquatic Biodiversity in the River Ken.
 Indian Council of Agricultural Research.